 The most common causes and conditions:

 - Bursitis: The bursae, fluid-filled sacs that cushion the joints between your bones.
 Injury to the bursa on your heel causes ankle pain.
 This can be very painful.
-But with proper treatment by a qualified foot specialist your symptoms can disappear in a few weeks.
+It is important to see qualified foot specialist to obtain a proper diagnosis and begin your road to recovery.
 You may have bursitis if you have a swollen, achy or stiff ankle, especially if the pain gets worse when you apply pressure.
 It is imperative to visit a podiatrist if your pain becomes disabling, a fever ensues, or the pain lasts for more than a couple of days.
 The sooner you address ankle pain the easier it is to treat.

 - Plantar fasciitis: This common heel pain occurs when the tissue connecting your heel and your toes (called the plantar fascia) becomes inflamed.
 This stabbing sensation is most commonly experienced in the morning, and then it lessens as the day progresses.
 The condition tends to affect people between the ages of 40–60.
 People who work on their feet, runners, and overweight individuals who wear non-supportive shoes are most at risk.
 The common treatment for plantar fascia is Plantar Fasciitis Surgery.

-- Achilles tendinitis: The Achilles tendon’s function is to connect your heel bone to the muscles in the lower leg and trauma to this region results in Achilles tendinitis.
+- Achilles tendinitis: The Achilles tendon’s function is to connect your the two largest muscles in your leg to your heel.
+When this tendon becomes inflamed it is referred to as Achilles tendonitits.
 This condition generally is associated with runners and other athletes and can take a long time to heal.